PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 18:25:27
+Last updated: 2024-04-07 18:26:01
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister